distsys-MQ/ds-viz/README.md

     algorithms such as 'AllToLargest' where it is unnecessary for the client to request server information.
     This option is also required for when server logs are produced without using the `-v all` option.

+- The following example will produce a visualisation of the server log saved in `serverOut.log`, using the system information from `system.xml`.
+It will only create a graphical view with a width set to 100 columns.

+    `python3 ./main.py ./serverOut.log -s ./system.xml -d graph -w 100`

 - The graphical output shows each server core as a line.
 A job starts its execution at the point specified by its ID, prefixed with 'j'.
 The execution time of a job is represented by forward slashes ('/'), a job completes at the last forward slash.